 • JARDIN DE TUILERIE AND ORANGERIE

 After crossing Pont Alexandre III, turn right and then walk through the Jardin de Tuileries – a huge garden with fountains and crushed stone walkways.
-This is perfect place to relax, maybe get an ice-cream, and engage in some people-watching.
+This is the perfect place to relax, maybe get ice cream, and engage in some serious people-watching.

 • MUSEUM D’ORSAY

 Cross Pont Alexandre III in the opposite direction and you will find yourself right in front of the lovely Museum D’Orsay, highly regarded by most art lovers who come to Paris to enjoy some valuable items of French art.
 The museum exhibits plenty of late French art dated back to the late 19th – 20th centuries.
 The most valuable collections of the museum include the works of the impressionists like Monet, Degas, and Renoir.

 Métro Station: Palais-Royal–Musée du Louvre – (Line 1, yellow)